 - Students are matched with organizations after acceptance to the program.

-For more information about Clinical & Externship Programs at the Faculty, please click here.
+For more information about clinical programs at the Allard School of Law and to apply for the Externship, please click here.

 The Externship is comprised of seven credits.